Super One National Kart Championships: History

-Another Notable driver who now competes in the Formula E Championship after a controversial racing career is Dan Ticktum, who won the Bamford Kart Club Winter Series in 2008 while also competing in the Super 1 National kart Championship, coming in 11th place against the likes of Connor Mills who came in 2nd that year, (91 points ahead of 11th place Dan Ticktum) who in 2012 won the Super 1 National Minimax Kart Championship, narrowly beating F1 driver Lando Norris.
+Another Notable driver who now competes in the Formula E Championship after a controversial racing career is Dan Ticktum, who won the Bamford Kart Club Winter Series in 2008 while also competing in the Super 1 National kart Championship.

 Classes

 Originally, there were only four classes in the Super 1 series.
 In 2017, 11 different classes ran within the series over 11 different race weekends.

 Bambino classes

 For drivers from 6 years of age up to the year of their 8th birthday.